ipolychr/content-mlops/docs/evidently_ai.md

 #### Classification Report

-To produce a classification report tailored for music genre classification using Evidently, it is imperative to curate the model logs into a structured pandas DataFrame.
+To produce a classification report tailored for Speech Emotion Recognition using Evidently, it is imperative to curate the model logs into a structured pandas DataFrame.
 Each entry within the DataFrame should encapsulate pertinent details, including the input features, predicted labels (or probabilities), and ground truth labels.
 Once this data preparation step is completed, one can seamlessly employ Evidently's ClassificationPreset to conduct a rigorous analysis of the classification model's efficacy.

-The ensuing classification report, facilitated by Evidently, comprises a multifaceted array of components meticulously designed to furnish insights into the model's quality and performance in the context of music genre classification.
+The ensuing classification report, facilitated by Evidently, comprises a multifaceted array of components meticulously designed to furnish insights into the model's quality and performance in the context of Speech Emotion Recognition.
 Commencing with the Model Quality Summary Metrics, the report undertakes the computation of quintessential metrics such as Accuracy, Precision, Recall, F1-score, ROC AUC, and LogLoss.
-These metrics serve as pillars in discerning the overall performance of the classification model across diverse music genres.
+These metrics serve as pillars in discerning the overall performance of the classification model across diverse emotion speeches.
 Furthermore, Evidently's provision of interactive visualizations endeavors to pinpoint areas of model fallibility, thereby fostering opportunities for refinement.
-Subsequently, the report unfolds to unveil Class Representation, offering a panoramic view of the distribution of musical compositions across various genres.
+Subsequently, the report unfolds to unveil Class Representation, offering a panoramic view of the distribution of various speech emotions.
 Complementing this, the Confusion Matrix encapsulates the nuances of classification errors, elucidating their typology.
-Ultimately, Quality Metrics by Class empowers a granular examination of model performance, affording insights into its proficiency in discerning individual music genres.
-Through the amalgamation of these components, stakeholders can meticulously scrutinize the efficacy of the music genre classification model, thereby fostering informed decision-making and continuous improvement endeavors.
+Ultimately, Quality Metrics by Class empowers a granular examination of model performance, affording insights into its proficiency in discerning individual speech emotions.
+Through the amalgamation of these components, stakeholders can meticulously scrutinize the efficacy of the speech emotion classification model, thereby fostering informed decision-making and continuous improvement endeavors.
 Use case: